-Docket 48104 - Application of Rincon Water Supply Corporation to Amend its Certificate of Convenience and Necessity (CCN) in San Patricio County
+Docket 48104 - Application of Rincon Water Supply Corporation to Amend Certificate of Convenience and Necessity in San Patricio County

-I concur with the map and certificates transmitted by e-mail on September 19, 2018.
+I concur with the map and certificate transmitted by e-mail on September 19, 2018.

-I do not concur with the map certificates transmitted by e-mail on September 19, 2018.
+I do not concur with the map certificate transmitted by e-mail on September 19, 2018.

 I understand that I have until September 26, 2018 to provide my response.